Can you imagine Texas history without Texas longhorn cattle???

 Presently, across the board, Texas longhorn cattle have changed dramatically over the last 100 years.
 In brief, body conformations are considerably different and horn structures and shape are wider and longer than ever before.

 None-the-less, whether your interest is to maintain Texas longhorn cattle in their purest form, as was the initial intention of Texas longhorn enth’oo’siasts, to jump on the band wagon in a very competitive beef market, or to produce the longest horns, the Texas longhorn cattle industry remains awe-inspiring, as well as unquestionably attractive.

 Worcester, Don.
 The Texas Longhorn, Relic of the past asset for the future.
 College Station: Texas A&M University Press, 1987.

 J. Frank Dobie, the Longhorns, University of Texas Press,1985

 Disclaimer: All material noted above is based on our hands- on experience as ranchers, as well as our observations of our own cattle over the years.
 We have done and continue to do extensive research in order to maintain our herd‘s optimum health.
-However, all opinions and statements made on our website are meant as guidelines only.
+However, all opinions and statements are guidelines only.
 We are not qualified statisticians/ veterinarians and urge you to consult a specialist with your concerns.
-Content and of this blog and all pictures belong to GVR Longhorns LLC and may not be copied in any form. ©GVRlonghorns.com All rights reserved.
+Content and of this blog and all pictures belong to GVR Longhorns LLC. ©GVRlonghorns.com All rights reserved.